48 Hours in Bangkok

 Our Norwegian flight was okay but long, and you always tell yourself that jetlag won’t be too bad.
 But it’s there, the jetlag, mixed with hypersensitive attention to new detail and impressions.

-We decided to find our way to our hostel via public transportation and easily found the Metro MRT.
+We decided to find our way to our hostel via public transportation and quickly found the Metro MRT.

 We arrived by Metro (MRT) to Si Lom Station on Silom Road in Bangkok

-We struck up a conversation on the train with a young backpacker from San Francisco.
-He had just started his journey and there was a wonderful exciting look of anticipation in his eyes.
+We had a conversation on the train with a young backpacker from San Francisco.
+He had just started his journey, and his eyes were filled with excitement.

 HQ Hostel Silom

-It was only about 500 meters from the Si Lom MRT station to our hostel, the HQ Hostel Silom, and we decided we could easily manage to walk with our packs.
+It was only about 500 meters from the Si Lom MRT station to our HQ Hostel Silom hostel, and we decided we could easily manage to walk with our packs.

 The HQ Hostel Silom had a usual but wonderful hostel vibe with backpackers, typically half our age, hanging out in the lobby.